ThalesGSN/cypress-assignment/README.md

 This is a frontend challenge proposed by Thales Nunes.

+# What do you need to test to qualify as a valid request:
+* Different scenarios.

+* Different Interest Rates.

+* Edge cases.

+* At least 2 different resolutions.

+* Input mask.

+* Month selection by mouse and by typing.

 # Usage

 This project requires `Node >=12` and `NPM >= 6`.